 Can Mount Kilimanjaro erupt again?

 First, let’s discuss how the mountain came to be.
 Mount Kilimanjaro was formed 750,000 years ago.
-It began when magma, which is hot molten rock, from the Earth makes its way to the surface.
+It began when magma, which is hot molten rock, from the Earth made its way to the surface.
 When pressure on a magma chamber forced magma up through the volcano’s vents, it erupted.
 Over time, as the lava continued to flow, the mountain became larger and larger.

 There are three volcanic cones that make up Mount Kilimanjaro – Shira, Mawenzi, and Kibo.
 Each is situated near the fault-line of two tectonic plates.
 After thousands of years of eruptions, Kilimanjaro’s volcanic cones died out.